agrosner/DBFlow/usage2/StoringData.md

 Even though DBFlow is ridiculously fast, this should be put on a separate thread outside of the UI, so that your UI remains responsive on all devices.

+ Instead we should move onto `Transaction` (the preferred method).

  ### Async Transactions

+## Transactions

+Transactions are ACID in SQLite, meaning they either occur completely or not at all.
+Using transactions significantly speed up the time it takes to store.
+So recommendation you should use transactions whenever you can.

- This is the preferred method.
+Async is the preferred method.
 Transactions, using the `DefaultTransactionManager`, occur on one thread per-database (to prevent flooding from other DB in your app) and receive callbacks on the UI.
+You can override this behavior and roll your own or hook into an existing system, read [here](/usage2/StoringData.md#custom-transactionmanager)

  A basic transaction: